 - Master's thesis

 Before applying for and taking up part-time studies, a counseling interview with the responsible part-time study coordinator is obligatory.
-During this consultation, the part-time study coordinator agrees on an individual study plan (learning agreement) for the part-time study in consultation with the students.
+During this counseling interview, the part-time study coordinator agrees on an individual study plan (learning agreement) for the part-time study in consultation with the student.